-Development of a Longer-acting Injectable Contraceptive
+Development of a longer-acting injectable contraceptive

-Over 35 million women worldwide use injectable contraceptives.
+More than 40 million women worldwide use injectable contraceptives.
 Use is particularly high in sub-Saharan Africa, where more than one-third of contraceptive users choose injectables.
 However, despite their popularity, discontinuation rates are high, often due to missed follow-up appointments.
 Currently available injectables are effective for 1 to 3 months (depending on the formulation), requiring women to return to their provider 4 to 12 times per year.
 An injectable that lasts six months would help address this problem, as users would not have to return to the clinic as frequently for re-injections.
 Longer intervals between injections may lead to higher compliance and continuation rates.

 With funding from the Bill & Melinda Gates Foundation, FHI 360 has launched a project to support early testing of innovative approaches to developing an injectable contraceptive that would last for 6 months.
 This project is the first step toward bringing a game-changing injectable contraceptive to market, thereby expanding contraceptive access and choice for women around the world.